obel15k/hello-world/README.md

 # hello-world
-Time-honored tradition in computer programming.
+Time-honoured tradition in computer programming.

+There is no better way to learn something new than to start with something really simple.